-The District maintains a Research Study and Data Policy to address how individuals may conduct student research activities including surveys in the Chicago Public Schools (https://www.cps.edu/sites/cps-policy-rules/policies/200/203/203-4/).
-This policy has been established to comply with the requirements of the Federal Pupil Protection Rights Amendment ("PPRA").
+The District maintains a Research Study and Data Policy to address how individuals may conduct student research activities including surveys in the Chicago Public Schools (http://policy.cps.edu/download.aspx?ID=178).
+This policy has been established to comply with the requirements of the Federal Pupil Protection Rights Act ("PPRA").

-The PPRA provides parents of elementary and secondary students with certain rights regarding the conduct of surveys, collection and use of information for marketing purposes, and certain physical exams.
+The Protection of Pupil Rights Amendment (PPRA) provides parents of elementary and secondary students with certain rights regarding the conduct of surveys, collection and use of information for marketing purposes, and certain physical exams.